gandev/meteor-server-console/README.md

      - type in .clear to empty the list of last evaluations
      - select last evaluated expressions with the UP and DOWN keys
      - type in an object name or part of it and press CTRL + SPACE to trigger autocomplete
-     - typing se: opens a popup with commands:
+     - typing se: opens a popup with internal commands:
          - se:use=package_name / sets the package in which evaluations should be scoped if supported
          - se:reset / resets scope to global
          - se:set-port=4000 / sets the port on localhost to switch to another app